-Andrews may grant up to 32 undergraduate general education credits for advanced high school examination grades from European countries.
+Andrews University may grant up to 32 undergraduate general education credits for advanced high school examination grades from European countries.
 Student should notify advisors of European high school completion before their first registration to avoid paying for courses while official transcripts are evaluated by World Education Service (WES ICAP) for Andrews transfer credit.

 - Cambridge International - Andrews University equivalents

 - College Board (AP) - Andrews University equivalents